-A dental bridge usually consists of two bridges for the teeth on either side of the gap.
-The two anchoring teeth are called abutment teeth and secure the false tooth or teeth in between.
-These false teeth can be made from gold, alloys, composite resins or a combination of these materials.
-Dental bridges can also be supported by natural teeth and by implants.
+Most traditional dental bridges consist of two dental crowns with one false tooth in the middle.
+The two anchoring teeth that receive the crowns are called “abutment teeth” and they help secure the false tooth (or teeth) in between.
+These false teeth can be made from gold, alloys, tooth-colored composite resin, or a combination of these materials.
+Dental bridges can also be supported by natural teeth and by dental implants.

 It is important that a missing tooth be replaced as soon as possible for several reasons.
 If not treated properly and in a timely manner, the teeth surrounding the gap will begin to shift inward.
 Since teeth use their neighbors for support, if one is missing they begin to fall and shift into the open spaces.
-This may worsen your bite due to changes in pressure and can eventually result in problems with the jaw such as TMJ.
+This may worsen your bite due to changes in pressure and can eventually result in problems with the jaw such as a TMJ disorder.